Main content | back to top

 - Assessing the anticipated impacts and benefits associated with the development at, and around, the project area.

-If you would like to submit feedback on our proposals, you may do so by completing our online feedback form:
+If you would like to submit feedback on our proposals, you may do so by completing our feedback form below:

 Details of future consultation and general engagement events will be advertised as they arise.

 Our Community Liaison Officer, Liz Scott, is also available two days per week (Thursday and Friday) to meet with people, listen and respond to queries and accept feedback.
 She is based in The Hotspot, 1-3 Kirk Street, Peterhead or may be contacted on 078 91315194.

 We will also continue to engage with local communities throughout the construction and operations phases of the project.